roikonen/scalablemodeling/docs/blog/posts/20240312-organization-software-architecture.md

 ![20240312-2.png](images/20240312-2.png)

 When speaking the same (technological or other) ubiquitous language, the communication is much more efficient.
-Same thing when communicating face to face - it just is more effortless than communication via technical communication channels.
+Same thing when communicating face to face, it is just more effortless than communication via technical communication channels.

 ## Communication follows the path of least resistance